About Us

-As a proudly British company, everything we produce is handmade in historic York – the ancestral home of British chocolate – while all of our packaging is purchased from other UK companies to help support local industries.
+As a proudly British company, everything we produce is crafted by our team in historic York – the ancestral home of British chocolate – while all of our packaging is purchased from other UK companies to help support local industries.

 Caring for our Environment